Search

 As a result of this demand, RETSCH is putting to use its full product portfolio to help process and prepare samples.
 Whether the samples are gummy bears, brownies, candies, or cannabis flower, RETSCH can provide assistance in selecting the ideal instrument to meet the application requirements.

-RETSCH is a member of the research network Cannabis-Net
+RETSCH is a member of these research networks:

 Small scale production - CBD oil extraction